Intimate Botswana & Zimbabwe Encounter

 (Rooms with en suite bathrooms, swimming pool, bar & restaurant)

 We start our morning with a spectacular game drive through Chobe National Park, enjoying the chance to see lion, leopard, buffalo, impala, zebra, wild dog and, of course, many elephant.
 Chobe is also home to more than 450 species of bird.
 After returning to our lodge for a late breakfast, we relax until our afternoon boat cruise.
-At around 15h00, we hop on our comfortable safari boat and set off down the Chobe River, enjoying close views of elephant, hippo, crocodile and a large variety of birds.
+At around 3:00 PM, we hop on our comfortable safari boat and set off down the Chobe River, enjoying close views of elephant, hippo, crocodile and a large variety of birds.
 (B)

 (Chalets with en suite bathrooms, swimming pool & bar area)